MarieMartin33/Genomic-CDM/omop-gcdm.md

-  integer procedure_occurrence_id FK "NOT NULL, A foreign key identifier to the Procedure_occurrence table for the procedure used to obtain the specimen" integer specimen_id FK "NOT NULL, Tumor specimen ID" integer reference_specimen_id FK "NULL, ID of the normal specimen related to the tumor specimen" varchar(50) target_gene1_id FK "NULL, A foreign key identifier to the Target_gene table for which the variant information is recorded" varchar(255) target_gene1_symbol "NULL, A symbol of gene where the variant information is recorded" varchar(50) target_gene2_id FK "NULL, A foreign key identifier to the Target_gene table for which the variant information is recorded when a translocation variant occurs" varchar(255) target_gene2_symbol "NULL, A symbol of gene where the variant information is recorded" varchar(50) reference_sequence "NULL, Transcript ID based on a protein-coding RNA (mRNA) made up of the accession number and version number" varchar(50) rs_id "NULL, dbSNP reference ID (rsID) maintained by NCBI" varchar(255) reference_allele "NULL, Reference allele sequence (e.g., A)" varchar(255) alternate_allele "NULL, Variant allele sequence (e.g., C)" varchar(MAX) hgvs_c "NULL, Nomenclature for the sequence variant at the DNA level" varchar(MAX) hgvs_p "NULL, Nomenclature for the sequence variant at the protein level" integer variant_read_depth "NULL, Variant depth divided by read depth" integer variant_exon_number "NULL, Exon number in which the variant occurred" float copy_number "NULL, Copy number value for CNV data"
+  integer procedure_occurrence_id FK "NOT NULL, A foreign key identifier to the Procedure_occurrence table for the procedure used to obtain the specimen" integer specimen_id FK "NOT NULL, Tumor specimen ID" integer reference_specimen_id FK "NULL, ID of the normal specimen related to the tumor specimen" integer target_gene1_id FK "NULL, A foreign key identifier to the Target_gene table for which the variant information is recorded" integer target_gene2_id FK "NULL, A foreign key identifier to the Target_gene table for which the variant information is recorded when a translocation variant occurs" integer reference_sequence_concept_id "NULL, Transcript ID based on a protein-coding RNA (mRNA) made up of the accession number and version number" integer rs_concept_id "NULL, dbSNP reference ID (rsID) maintained by NCBI" varchar(255) reference_allele "NULL, Reference allele sequence (e.g., A)" varchar(255) alternate_allele "NULL, Variant allele sequence (e.g., C)" integer dnalevel_concept_id "NULL, Nomenclature for the sequence variant at the DNA level (HGVS_C)" integer proteinlevel_concept_id "NULL, Nomenclature for the sequence variant at the protein level (HGVS_P)" integer variant_read_depth "NULL, Variant depth divided by read depth" integer variant_exon_number "NULL, Exon number in which the variant occurred" float copy_number "NULL, Copy number value for CNV data"